-This is a crucial teaching, because it is impossible to be a Christian without sanctification.
+This is a vital teaching, because it is impossible to be a Christian without sanctification.
 If you are Christian, then you are sanctified; if you are not sanctified, then you are not a Christian.
 There is no third alternative.

 This life springs from your being justified through faith in Christ.
-That is when God makes you right as you hold to all that Jesus has done for you, God's disposition and attitude towards you changes.
+When God makes you right in His sight as you hold to all that Jesus has done for you through faith, God's disposition and attitude towards you changes.
 Why?
-Because the Father's relationship with the Son is perfect when you enter the life of the Son through faith, then the Father's view towards His Son Jesus automatically becomes the same towards you.
+Because the Father now sees you as He sees His Son Jesus.
 This is the significance of your being "in Christ."
 And when this occurs, God chooses to give you gifts, the most important one being the Holy Spirit.